woodrowpearson/gitbook-public/cli/README.md

 # CLI

-I use [many CLI tools](https://github.com/nikitavoloboev/dotfiles/blob/master/nix/darwin.nix#L6) and share my favorite ones I use [here](https://github.com/nikitavoloboev/my-mac-os#command-line-apps).
+I have a ton of CLI tools installed on my Mac.
+Too many to list here.
+Check them all out on my [macOS-setup](https://github.com/woodrowpearson/macOS-setup/blob/master/Brewfile) repo.

 ## Links